-David Shapiro Law, PLLC is a trusted personal injury plaintiff’s firm for clients in Tempe and the surrounding area.
+Shapiro Law Team is a trusted personal injury plaintiff’s firm for clients in Tempe and the surrounding area.
 If you or a loved one has injuries from a property-related accident in Tempe, please contact us right away to schedule a free consultation.
 We have the experience and aggressive legal representation you need for a strong claim to damages.

 Dealing with a serious injury is taxing enough without also handling the laws and issues connected to a product liability claim.
 You will need a certain level of legal knowledge to successfully navigate this type of civil lawsuit in Arizona.
 Hiring a lawyer to take over a claim for you can provide the peace of mind you need to focus on healing.
 Your premises liability lawyer will handle the tasks related to your claim, including gathering evidence and proving fault, while you concentrate on more important things – such as recovering and focusing on your future.
 Hiring an attorney can make the remainder of your premises liability claim easier.

 Premises liability is the facet of law that deals with property safety.
 It holds home, business, and other property owners to certain standards of care in the maintenance and control of their premises.
 If a landowner fails to meet the accepted standards through negligent actions or omissions, causing visitor injuries or deaths, the owner could be liable for the victim’s damages.
 A property owner’s legal duties of care in Arizona vary according to the type of visitor.